Human Animal Link of Oklahoma Foundation

 Follow us on Facebook!

-1) The pet must be at least one year of age to be qualified as a H.A.L.O. therapy dog, and must have established residency with the Handler during that time.
-At minimum, Handler and pet must complete one obedience class before being considered, and should be awarded with the American Kennel Club (AKC) Canine Good Citizen.
-Qualified teams will be certified annually to insure integrity and consistency.
-Teams may be waived from re-certification with a letter of recommendation from the partner facility, stating that the quality of service remains excellent and in line with the guidelines of said facility.
+1) The pet must be at least one year of age to be qualified as a H.A.L.O. therapy dog and must have established residency with the Handler during that time.
+At minimum, Handler and pet must complete one obedience class before being considered and should be awarded with the American Kennel Club (AKC) Canine Good Citizen.
+Qualified teams will be certified annually to ensure integrity and consistency.
+Teams may be waived from re-certification exams with a letter of recommendation from the partner facility, stating that the quality of service remains excellent and in line with the guidelines of said facility.
+Prospective Handlers must agree to membership in H.A.L.O. only, resigning from or not applying to all pet therapy organizations before qualification may begin.

 2) A current record of required vaccinations must be on file each year of membership.
-Veterinarian records are tracked by Director Marcia Bowermon.
+Veterinarian records are tracked by Handler Bev Reed at email@example.com.
 Handlers must present a copy of current veterinarian records to each facility visited.
 A pet is never allowed to visit while in season.

-3) Dues are $50.00 for each Handler and dog qualified, and $25.00 should there be a second dog.
-Because dedication to visits and on-going training is necessary for therapy dogs, no more than two pets per family should be qualified.
+3) Dues are $50.00 for each Handler and dog qualified, and $25.00 should there be a second or third dog.
 Junior Handler dues are $25.00.
 All qualified teams are insured for professional liability.
 One pet per Handler is allowed on each visit, and the qualified Handler only may lead the pet through the visit.

 4) Junior Handlers must be accompanied by a parent/guardian Senior Handler on each visit from age 14 through 20.
 They, as well as the Senior Handler, will be identified by the H.A.L.O. magnetic ID badge.
 The Senior Handler must always be directly at the side of the Junior Handler and have necessary control over the animal.
 Junior Handlers, at the age of 21 will be evaluated separately from the Senior Handler for full rights.

 6) Teams are required a minimum of one visit monthly in Oklahoma.
-Each visit must be documented and sent to Director Marcia Bowermon at email@example.com.
+Each visit must be documented and sent to Director Grant Brannum at firstname.lastname@example.org.
 Failure to maintain this privilege warrants dismissal.
 Special circumstances can occur; each case will be evaluated by the Board of Directors and acted upon accordingly.

 7) All working dogs, regardless of the level of obedience and experience, must be on lead at all times by the qualified Handler unless involved in an approved activity.
 Regulation leashes and collars must be used at all times.
 Prong and slip are not allowed, as tiny or frail fingers can become entangled.
 Handlers must use good judgement in choosing pet fashion wear, remembering the dog represents the animal assisted therapy industry.
-Holiday or special event “costumes” must be chosen with the best of taste.
-There may be times when a Handler must interrupt the visit for emergency self care, and if so, the dog must never be handed over to any other but a designated staff member.
-While working in a facility with other animal assisted therapy organizations, if the care of that therapy dog is given to those receiving the visit, it is our responsibility to bring this to the awareness of the facility to insure safety of all.
+Holiday or special event “costumes” must be chosen and approved by the CEO and partner facility.
+There may be times when a Handler must interrupt the visit for emergency self-care, and if so, the dog must never be handed over to any other but a designated staff member.
+While volunteering, H.A.L.O.
+Handlers may note undesirable behavior in another animal assisted therapy team.
+Should the behavior of that therapy dog be of concern to those receiving the visit, it is our responsibility to bring this to the awareness of the CEO and facility contact to ensure safety of all.
+Our Handlers must always stay apart from all conflict.
+H.A.L.O. teams must respect the four to five foot boundary, keeping this distance from all other teams.
+This ensures the team will be in work mode instead of play.

 8) Partner facilities may require a weekly/ monthly schedule; some allow and are grateful for flexible or "drop in" visits.
 Teams must adhere to the arrangement.
-Notify immediately should absence be an issue.
+Notification of absence should be immediate.
 Orientations and procedures are specific to each partner facility.
 Teams should make every effort to notify a designated staff person upon arrival and when leaving the campus.

 9) If a pet shows signs of aggression or anxiety toward another person or pet, visits must cease immediately.
 Each incident is reviewed by the Board and a vote taken before the membership is revoked.